Welcome to John Robinson’s homepage at York

 I enjoy learning about the latest work in any research area.
 One of the best things about working in a University is there are frequent opportunities to do just that.

-I usually teach software-based courses like Data Structures and Algorithms.
+I usually teach software-based courses like Algorithms and Numerical Methods.
 I am a programming enthusiast and have a book about software design.
-Recently I’ve developed and run the Department’s First Year Design Competition.

 The University of York opened in 1963.
-Already it has become one of the world's top 100 universities according to the QS World University Ranking.
-It has about 14,000 students, 3,500 staff, and the third highest research income per faculty member in England.
+It has about 16,000 students, 3,500 staff, and the third highest research income per faculty member in England.

 Being located in York is a huge benefit for the University, its students and staff: York is one of Britain’s most beautiful and historic cities.
 Once it was England’s second city.
 But now its population is only 180,000 so it is small, safe and friendly.
 There are lots of photos of York and the University online, for example in this Flickr group.

-The Department of Electronics at York runs a range of undergraduate and postgraduate programmes.
+The Department of Electronic Engineering at York runs a range of undergraduate and postgraduate programmes.
 It has about 520 students and 80 staff.

-This picture shows the current Head of Department, Professor David Howard, with other staff and students in our old acoustic semi-anechoic chamber.
-We now have a fully-anechoic chamber.
+This picture shows staff and students in our acoustic semi-anechoic chamber.
+We also have a fully-anechoic chamber.